-Chris has over 20 years of litigation experience handling major casualty, toxic tort, and product liability matters.
-He has particular expertise in handling toxic tort matters involving exposure to alleged hazardous substances and has successfully defended major corporations in hundreds of cases at the trial level.
+Chris has over 30 years of litigation experience handling major casualty, toxic tort, and product liability matters.
+He has significant experience in handling toxic tort matters involving exposure to alleged hazardous substances and has successfully defended major corporations in hundreds of cases at the trial level.
 Since joining Marshall Dennehey in 2002, Chris has expanded his practice to handling matters involving asbestos, silica, vinyl chloride, benzene, lead, cadmium, legionella, various dusts, lubricants, and other allegedly hazardous materials.
 He continues to be an active trial lawyer and has tried over 150 jury trials to verdict.

 Chris began his career as an associate at Krusen Evans & Byrne and settled upon a defense practice focusing on product liability, personal injury, property damage, and toxic tort matters.
 He gained experience handling a wide variety of matters and tried numerous jury trials to verdict.

 In 1989, Chris was instrumental in forming a firm that concentrated in toxic tort matters, and the firm quickly established itself as one of the leading firms in asbestos litigation.
 He served as the managing partner for eleven years.
 The firm rapidly grew under his leadership.
 It was during this time that Chris concentrated his practice in the field of toxic torts and quickly became one of the most active and successful toxic tort trial lawyers.
 Representing Owens Corning, he served as lead trial counsel in the Philadelphia area asbestos litigation.
 In addition, he participated in the development of strategies and techniques for the handling of complex, multi-party toxic tort litigation.